[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 Check the fit with the adjuster

-Snow skirt: shuts out snow intrusion
+Snow skirt: Keeps out snow

-Ventilation: Check ease of operation, size, stiffness, etc.
+Ventilation: Check ease of operation, size, stiffness, etc

 summary

 [Fall/Winter 2025] Down?
 Synthetic?
 Fleece?
 The key to comfortable layering is choosing the right material.
-The best mid-layers for mountaineering (cold weather gear) by type, and tips for choosing the right one.
+The best mid-layers for mountaineering (cold weather gear) by type, and tips for choosing the right one

-[Fall/Winter 2025] We've selected the best synthetic insulation for fall/winter outdoor activities from approximately 200 models, and here are some tips on how to choose the right one.
+[Fall/Winter 2025] We've selected the best synthetic insulation for fall/winter outdoor activities from approximately 200 models, and here are some tips on how to choose the right one

 [Fall/Winter 2025] Recommended base layers for this season and purpose, selected after comparing over 200 items, and how to choose the perfect one for you